extra2000/steamcmd-podman/docs/source/game_project_zomboid.rst

 Configure memory by setting ``-Xms3590m`` and ``-Xmx3590m`` values in ``/home/steam/project-zomboid-server/ProjectZomboid64.json`` using ``nano``.

+To soft reset the server, add ``-Dsoftreset`` parameter into ``/home/steam/project-zomboid-server/ProjectZomboid64.json``.
+The server will be automatically terminated and then remove the parameter.

 To configure sandbox, edit ``/home/steam/Zomboid/Server/my-test-server.ini`` file.

 Deploy Project Zomboid